MatthewMcD/Lightroom/README.md

 I have only tested it with [Adobe PhotoShop Lightroom](http://www.adobe.com/products/photoshop-lightroom.html) CC 1015.10.1 (6.10.1.10) on Windows 10.
 You do not need [Photo Mechanic](http://www.camerabits.com/) 5.0 to make it work.
 Any external editor that supports color or rating will do provided, once imported into Lightroom, the rating and/or color labels show up.

+### Change Log
+0.6 - Added a conditional that will reset rating to 0 or color to none.
+It only does the reset of the chosen flagging scheme and not both (even if selected).
+If you use color it will reset color.
+If you use rating it will reset rating, not both.
+I also added a more granular undo label.

 ### Installation
 1. Download the folder tags2flags.lrdevplugin and all files contained within.
 2. Open Lightroom and Launch the Plug-in Manager.